REPAIR CAM – Clarinet RePad (Ana)

 Q: What does a RePad involve?

 A: A full RePad is not just changing of all the pads on the clarinet but all the corks as well.
 It also includes a full strip and clean of the body and keyword and each key is fitted back to the instrument and regulated with any other keys where relevant.
-This essentially means we regulate the whole instrument again because as you add new corks on corresponding keys you need to re-set the working balance between them so they operate in sync.
-When all the technical work is done we play test the instrument and usually make some minor adjustments to just clean up any stuffy notes or balance the springing and regulation.
+This essentially means we regulate the whole instrument again.
+As you add new corks on corresponding keys you need to re-set the working balance between them so they operate in sync.
+When all the technical work is done we play test the instrument and make some minor adjustments to just clean up any stuffy notes or balance the springing and regulation.

 Q: How long does it take?

 A: Usually we would book a RePad in for the course of a day.
 You can book in advance, bring it in the day before and often collect the day after.
 This can vary on other booked in work and your particular job but we’d advise that at the point of booking.